-Starting Wednesday, Feb.
-7, Starbucks stores in the U.S. and Canada will be serving its new, limited-edition Cherry Mocha, which made its debut on this day last year.
+On Thursday, Feb.
+7, Starbucks stores in the U.S. and Canada will be bringing back the brand's limited-edition Cherry Mocha, which made its debut on this day last year.

-To make the drink, baristas start with hot espresso poured over "a slightly sweet mocha sauce and candied cherry syrup," which is then mixed with steamed milk, before being topped off with whipped cream, sugar and a touch of cocoa sprinkles, according to Starbucks.
+To make the drink, baristas start with hot espresso poured over "a slightly sweet mocha sauce and candied cherry syrup," which is then mixed with steamed milk and topped off with whipped cream, sugar and a touch of cocoa sprinkles.

 The drink is available hot, iced or in blended form as a Frappuccino.

-TODAY staffers tried the hot version of the Cherry Mocha, as well as the blended Frappuccino.
-Like many of Starbucks' holiday drinks, they were both really, really sweet and had tasters divided.
+TODAY staffers tried the hot version of the Cherry Mocha, as well as the blended Frappuccino, in 2018.
+Like many of Starbucks' holiday drinks, both beverages were really, really sweet and had tasters divided.

 "It tastes like a Shirley Temple.
-It tastes like a bad Shirley Temple," said another TODAY taster.
+It tastes like a bad Shirley Temple," another taster said.

-Starbucks Cherry Mocha will only be available for the next seven days, until Feb.
-14, which is plenty of time to load up on your newest caffeine fix as you get your Valentine's Day plans together.
+Starbucks limited-edition Cherry Mocha will only be available for the next seven days, through Feb.
+14, which is plenty of time to load up on your newest caffeine fix as you plan out your Valentine's Day.